-The G37 is equipped with both a refrigerator and a freezer.
-Depending on the interior this may utilizes an upper and lower box arrangement or a side by side set up.
-Typical capacity of the freezer is 2 cubic feet and 5 cubic feet for the refrigerator.
+The G44 is equipped with both a refrigerator and a freezer.
+Depending on the interior, this may utilize an upper and lower box arrangement or a side by side set up.
+Typical capacity of the freezer is 4.21 cubic feet and 6.56 cubic feet for the refrigerator.

 With both the over/under box and the side by side box, the refrigerator is cooled using excess cold created by the freezer to "spill-over" and cool the fridge.
-The freezer is controlled with a thermostat while adjusting the vent holes controls the fridge.
+The freezer is controlled with a thermostat, while adjusting the vent holes controls the fridge.
 The refrigeration unit is an air-cooled 12-volt Nova Kool.
 A 12-volt /solar fan is used to keep fresh air moving through the compressor locker.

 The FRP boxes are heavily insulated (freezers - 8", frig - 6", tops - 4") using closed cell foam with no voids for condensation to be formed.
-The box does not drained into the bilge and can be evacuated by the galley hand pump via a manifold located under the sink.
+The box does not drain into the bilge and can be evacuated by the galley hand pump via a manifold located under the sink.
 The access doors have twin gaskets that mate on a wide seal plate to prevent cold loss.
 The doors are lockable with adjustable cam action handles.
 A gas ram supports the counter top access lid when open.

-Both standard configurations works extremely well for most applications and there are a number of optional upgrades that can further enhance the usability and function of the fridge and freezer.
-For full time use moving the freezer section into the lower unit will further decrease the cold loss.
-In this application there are two independent cooling systems providing total redundancy.
+The standard configuration works extremely well for most applications and there are a number of optional upgrades that can further enhance the usability and function of the fridge and freezer.
+For full time use, moving the freezer section into the lower unit of the over/under style will further decrease the cold loss.
+In both styles two independent cooling systems can provide total redundancy.
 Cold holding plates also have some advantages.
 The system can be tailored to your intended use.
 A separate freezer box option is also available depending on the configuration of the interior.